alvinwang922/Staydrated/README.md

-# staydrated
+# Staydrated

-An app that tracks and analyzes users&#x27; daily water intake.
+An app that tracks and analyzes users&#x27; daily water intake, including intake from sources other than water itself.